rhongho/Per-flow-measurement/README.md

 # Sampling
 This is an implementation of network traffic monitoring application using libpcap.

-The sketch (compact data structure) and hash table are used to realize the scalable counting.
+The sketch (compact data structure) and hash table are leveraged to perform the scalable counting.
 The code is the flow estimation part of Rflow+ work(INFOCOM 2017, paper link provided), but using more efficient sketch design (under review). https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8056995